What will be in the SQA Navigation exam?

 2. Following a passage plan

-1. Describes the procedure for monitoring and executing a passage plan.
+a.
+Describes the procedures for monitoring the progress and executing

 Note that the question is asking just for monitoring and executing.
 So ensure you have an in depth answer for what happens at these two stages.
 Detailed information, including a model answer can be found here.